mbaumer/us_hep_funding/docs/_states/KS.md

 [KS-01](#KS-01)  [KS-02](#KS-02)  [KS-03](#KS-03)  [KS-04](#KS-04)

-# KS -- Sen. Jerry Moran (R) and  Sen. Pat Roberts (R)
+# KS -- Sen. Pat Roberts (R) and  Sen. Jerry Moran (R)
 ## Committees
+Pat Roberts is not on any of our key committees

 Jerry Moran is the #2 Republican on the Senate Commerce Subcommittee on Science and Space

 Jerry Moran is the #9 Republican on the Senate Committee on Appropriations

 Jerry Moran is the #6 Republican on the Senate Committee on Commerce, Science, and Transportation

-Pat Roberts is not on any of our key committees

 ## HEP Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-17 HEP grants, totalling $4,286,500.00
+23 HEP grants, totalling $5,498,500.00

                          Amount ($)
 Institution
-Kansas State University     2146000
+Kansas State University     3096000
 KANSAS STATE UNIVERSITY     1695000
+University of Kansas         449500
 UNIVERSITY OF KANSAS         258000
-University of Kansas         187500
 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
 3 Office of Science contracts, totalling $66,013.86

                                     Amount ($)